IntroToCode/Spring21_Recipes_Codemates5/breakfast/readme.md

 - Non-stick pan (10" or larger)
 - Spatula (Make sure it won't affect the non-stick aspect of pan - a metal spatula may not be the best)
-- Slotted spoon
+- Slotted spoon (preferrably)
 - Knife
 - Medium bowls for mixing/ whisking
 - Plates